jyotiDeshmukh1988/namaste-react-webseries/Theory/Episode10-theory.md

 ## Namaste React Course by Akshay Saini
-# Chapter 09 - Optimizing our application
+# Chapter 10 - Design our application using CSS libraries

 ## Q: Explore all the ways of writing CSS ?
 A: